GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Evaluation

 \subsubsection{Analyzing the Cause of Error Patterns}

-\zhihua{}{To further verify the cause of the error patterns identified above, E1 selected 150 wrongly-classified nodes of \textit{Label} \textit{''7''} by GCN in Parallel Sets View (Fig.~\ref{Fig.system}(b)) and further explored other views. } \zhihua{}{From the planes of \textit{training nodes structure influence and feature influence} in the Projection View (Fig.~\ref{Fig.system}(c)), few nodes of \textit{Label} \textit{''7''} appear in the label distribution and many prediction labels are consistent with the largest component on the right-hand side of the glyph.
-From the plane of \textit{surrounding node label consistency}, the \textit{label consistency} of most nodes is relatively small.
-It can be explained that the labels of the neighbors of these nodes are mostly inconsistent with the \textit{label} of the \textit{current node}.
-E1 further explored three training nodes that are also misclassified, as shown in Fig.~\ref{Fig.system}(c).
-E1 lasso-selected them, and then selected one of the nodes in the Graph View.
-E1 found that it has a large number of neighbors with other \textit{ground truth labels}.
-In the Feature Matrix View, there are also many training nodes with other \textit{labels}.
-Therefore, E1 believed that the error of this training node is due to the existence of a large number of neighboring nodes with other \textit{ground truth labels} around it.
-It is also observed from node glyphs that the \textit{GCNWUF prediction result} is consistent with the \textit{GCN prediction result}, and the \textit{MLP prediction result} is consistent with the current node's \textit{ground truth label}.
-It also provides support for the conclusion that the structural impact on \textit{GCN prediction result} maybe larger than the impact of features on the \textit{GCN prediction result} for this training node (\textbf{R3}).}
+To further verify the cause of the error patterns identified above, E1 selected 150 wrongly-classified nodes of \textit{Label} \textit{''7''} by GCN in Parallel Sets View (Fig.~\ref{Fig.system}(b1)) and further explored other views.
+From the planes of \textit{training nodes structure influence and feature influence} in the Projection View (Fig.~\ref{Fig.system}(c)), few nodes of \textit{Label} \textit{''7''} appear in the label distribution and many prediction labels are consistent with the largest component on the right-hand side of the glyph. \zhihua{}{It indicates that the structure and the features of training nodes of \textit{Label} \textit{‘’7’’} do not have a significant influence on the prediction results of testing nodes of \textit{Label} \textit{‘’7’’} when compared with the influence of other training nodes. } From the plane of \textit{surrounding node label consistency}, the \textit{label consistency} of most nodes is relatively small.
+It can be explained that the labels of the neighbors of these nodes are mostly inconsistent with the \textit{label} of the \textit{current node}. \zhihua{}{It means that the information of neighboring nodes can confuse the GCN prediction results of the \textit{current node}.}